-- Give a brief account on TRIMS.
-[PTA-3] - Ans. (i) TRIMS (Trade Related Investment Measures) are related to conditions or restrictions in respect of foreign investment in the country - It calls for introducing equal treatment for (ii) foreign companies on par with national companies.
+- 1. Give a brief account on TRIMS.
+[PTA-3] - Ans. (i) TRIMS (Trade Related Investment Measures) are related to conditions or restrictions in respect of foreign investment in the country - (ii) It calls for introducing equal treatment for foreign companies on par with national companies.

-Answer the following question in ONE PAGE.
+Answer the following question in one page.
 5 Marks

-- Describe the achievements of SAARC.
-[PTA-2] - Ans. (i) The establishment of SAARC Preferential Agreement (SAPTA) reduction in tariff and non - tariff barriers on imports.
+- 1. Describe the achievements of SAARC.
+[PTA-2] - Ans. (i) The establishment of SAARC Preferential Trading Agreement (SAPTA) and reduction in tariff and non tariff barriers on imports.